sretcher/t-test-sharks/README.md

 ![t_test](t_sharks1.png)

-Using the p-value specified in the direction of the alternative hypothesis,
+Using the p-value specified in the direction of the alternative hypothesis, we do not reject the null hypothesis since 0.2389 > 0.05.
+Using a rejection region, we do not reject the null hypothesis since 0.8660 (our t-statistic) < 2.920 (critical value).

+We do not have enough evidence to prove that the true mean length of great white sharks around Bermuda is more than 21 ft.
+We are 95% confident that this parameter lies in the interval (17.03172, 26.96828).